 Price what did last day?

-Studying previous days profile to get clues for today is one of the essential step a trader has to perform daily.
-When a trader starts tracking this regularly, when it becomes a habit, he will always be in sync with the Short Term moves in the markets.
-We will study following parameters to understand the previous day
+Studying the previous day’s profiles to get clues for today is one of the essential steps a trader has to perform daily.
+When a trader starts tracking this regularly when it becomes a habit, he will always be in sync with the Short Term moves in the markets.
+We will study the following parameters to understand the previous day

 - Attempted Direction (Up, Dn, Sideways)